Clergy & Staff

 Meet Our Clergy & Professional Staff

-Rabbi Evan Schultz
+Senior Rabbi Evan Schultz

 “Congregation B’nai Israel really feels like home,” he says.
 “Our community is warm, creative, alive, thoughtful and engaged.
 You can be yourself here, while at the same time you can discover new aspects of yourself and your Jewish identity.
 Everyone has a voice in this community, and together we engage to create a space where all feel welcome and excited about Jewish life in Greater Bridgeport.”

 A graduate of Brandeis University, Rabbi Schultz was ordained from Hebrew Union College – Jewish Institute of Religion, where he was selected as a Bonnie and Daniel Tisch Fellow.
-He also served as student rabbi of B’nai Israel Synagogue in High Point, N.C., and led monthly Shabbat Unplugged services at Shaaray Tefila in New York City.
+He also served as student rabbi at B’nai Israel Synagogue in High Point, N.C., and led monthly Shabbat Unplugged services at Shaaray Tefila in New York City.

 Prior to attending HUC-JIR, Evan piloted a full-time teacher program at Central Synagogue in Manhattan, spent a year volunteering in Izmir, Turkey, with the American Jewish Joint Distribution Committee (JDC), and worked as a Jewish Campus Service Corps Fellow at MIT Hillel.